osbuild/fedora-bot/README.md

 This is a very simplistic bot (`fedora_bot.py`) that periodically runs and checks for new releases of osbuild or osbuild-composer.

-If it finds a new release it:

- * merges open pull requests created by Packit
+It looks for open pull requests created by Packit.
+It then checks whether CI has passed and if so, merges the pull request.
- * schedules builds in Koji (to be replaced by Packit)
- * updates Bodhi (to be replaced by Packit)

  # Reminder Bot

 The reminder bot (`reminder_bot.py`) sends notifications to the team's Slack channel about whose turn it is to be a foreperson.